jacobod/City-Database/README.md

 ## 5) How Would Approach this problem under the following scenarios:

-## 5) How Would Approach this problem under the following scenarios:

 **a) If the data was increased by 100x**

 The ETL processes (with the exception of immigration) would have to be transitioned from using pandas to mainly using PySpark.
 I'd add code as part of the pipeline that would spin up an EMR cluster, and rebuild the operators to use Spark, just like the SparksToRedshiftOperator.

 **b) If the pipelines were run on a daily basis by 7am**

 As I built the pipeline in Airflow, all we would have to do is schedule the the pipeline to run sometime before 7, perhaps at 1 AM.
 I'd also add in settings to prevent the processing from continuing past 7 AM or after some interval (1 hour for example) and log it.

 **c) If the database needed to be accessed by 100+ people**

  The final database is Redshift, so if there were 100+ users accessing it at once, we might have to spin up a larger cluster that could handle that volume.
 That process is simple- AWS lets you scale up or down clusters using the same settings, but we'd have to take backups first.